A Short History of Health Care: Let Doctors Be Doctors

 Politics isn’t cool.
 It’s deadly.

-It is the current fashion to blame “big corporations” and “the influence of money” on our social problems.
+It is the all the rage to blame “big corporations,” “profit motivation,” and “the influence of money in politics” on our social problems.
 But that is a dangerous self-deception for at least three reasons:

-1. Corporations are not monsters of a so-called, “unregulated free market.”
-On the contrary, corporations are inherently political creations with special legal privileges intended to suppress the absolute accountability in true free markets.
+1. Corporations are not creatures of a so-called, “unregulated free market.”
+On the contrary, corporations are inherently political creations with special legal privileges allocated by politicians, and intended to thwart the absolute accountability in truly free markets.
+The “corporate veil” is a layer of protection against evil decisions, in other words.

-2. Corporations can’t buy influence that’s not for sale; and politicians are the influence peddlers.
+2. Corporations can’t buy influence that’s not already for sale.
+It’s politicians who’re the influence peddlers.
 Politicians are in fact the agents of all large-scale injustice.

 3. Yet Americans have no problems that voters haven’t repeatedly chosen with a greater-than-98% incumbent reelection rate.